KylePFisher/CIST2100/T3/keyResources.md

 * Store front (at office)
 * Reliable shipping service
 * Laptops
-* Our brand name "Laptops for Students
+* Our brand name "Laptops for Students"
 * IT services and clerks for store front

 ## Key Technologies